Alt Example

 One thing’s for sure - your wallet will thank you for cutting the cord.
 With prices starting as low as $5.99 per month, streaming is not just the future of TV - it’s the smarter, more affordable way to watch today.

-Why This Sale Window Matters
+Why This Winter Sale Window Matters

 If you’re thinking of ditching legacy cable and going full streaming (or upgrading your streaming setup), this is a smart time to lock in.
 Let’s dig into the three services.